ZealanL/RLGym-PPO-RLBot-Example/README.md

    obs, rewards, done, truncated = env.step(actions)
    ```

-   `PhoenixGymController` converts RLGym `GameState` objects into the internal
+   `WinYour1sGymController` converts RLGym `GameState` objects into the internal
    `GameState` mirrors used by the heuristics so both the GUI and gym paths share
    identical behaviour.